Factbox: Coronavirus forces delay of trade fairs and conferences

 - Canton Fair, spring season from April 15: The venue of China’s oldest and biggest trade fair said it has suspended exhibitions until further notice.

 - Food and Beverage Innovation Forum 2020, April 15-17: The show’s organizers say they will postpone the event, scheduled to be held in Hangzhou, till later in the year.
-Confirmed participants had included executives from Mondelez International (MDLZ.O) and PepsiCo Inc (PEP.O).
+Confirmed participants had included executives from Mondelez International and PepsiCo Inc.

 - Coaltrans China 2020, April 20-22: One of the largest coal industry gathering was postponed until further notice, according to the organizer.